Good Hotel Guide Review

 in public rooms.

-allowed in several bedrooms (£25 per stay, welcome pack), bar, garden area, not in restaurant.
+allowed in three bedrooms (max 2, £25 per stay, welcome pack), bar, garden area, not in restaurant.

 Amex, MC, Visa.